opyate/opyate.github.io-src/content/longform/2015/06/14/a-tale-of-two-money-transfers.md

-title: "A tale of two money transfers"
+title: A tale of two money transfers
-summary: "TransferWise and Barclays"
+summary: TransferWise and Barclays

 tags: life